Best Cat Litter For Asthma

 Okocat Dust Free Paper Natural Litter

-Pros: Very lightweight, Is able to mask odors quite well
+Pros: Very lightweight, Can mask odors quite well

 Cons: Does not clump, Easily tracked, Can be pricey